Grace College & Seminary: Presidents

 Alva J. McClain served as president until 1962, when he was succeeded by his colleague and fellow co-founder Herman A. Hoyt.
 He remained in this position until he retired in 1976, and was followed by then Dean of Grace Theological Seminary Homer Kent Jr., who retained this position until his own retirement in 1986.
 John J. Davis then served in the position from 1986 to 1993.
 Ronald E. Manahan replaced Davis and led the institution until 2013 at which time William J. Katip, who had been Provost since 2007, replaced Manahan.
 In January 2022, John Teevan replaced Katip as interim president and served until July 2022 when Drew Flamm became the seventh president.
 Flamm previously served as Vice President of Advancement at Grace College, a position he held since 2013.
 New initiatives implemented in the fall of 2013 included an adjusted calendar in which each of the semesters were divided into two 8-week sessions.

+Catalyst Corridor Project

+In August 2024, Grace College received a $27 million grant from Lilly Endowment Inc., marking the largest single donation in the school's history.
+The grant was awarded through the College and Community Collaboration (CCC) initiative to partially fund the Catalyst Corridor Project.
+Developed in partnership with the town of Winona Lake and the city of Warsaw, the project includes regional enhancements such as a new Business Innovation Center, an Orthopedic Innovation & Research Center, and various community wellbeing amenities.